-A world in which we capture the emotion and soul of the early days of flight and in which together we work to give voice to enhanced sophistication in safe recreational aviation.
+A world in which we capture the emotion and soul of the early days of flight and in which together we work to give voice to recreational aviation and the safety thereof.

 Technology enhancements continuously improve in-flight safety and capability and this has extended the “home zone” of our aircraft from the proverbial cabbage patch to that of a global adventure.